ArlenMuc/Blanka-punish-guide/README.md

     Light Ball/Ex Ball
         V-reversal

-    **I've heard kara cancel off 6 hk into CA works.
-I'm very bad at that and haven't been able to confirm it but it looks like it should work
+    **I've heard kara cancel off 6 hk into CA could work.
+I'm very bad at that and haven't been able to confirm it in game and it doesn't look like it works in sfvsim so if someone can show me it working that'd be helpful.

 Kage: